invia-de/channelmanagerinterface/README.md

 The booking object contains all the necessary information that is collected during a booking.

+## TwigInterface

+If you require Twig to render a response, the adapter can implement the TwigInterface.

+### setTwig(Twig\Environment twig)

+A method which set the Twig environment direct before the handleRequest method is called.

 ## FacadeInterface

+### getHotel(HotelRequest hotelRequest)

+Get Hotel with basic information.

-### getRooms(Hotel hotel)
+### getRooms(RoomRequest roomRequest)

 A query of all rooms for the requested hotel.

-### getRates(Hotel hotel)
+### getRatePlans(RatePlanRequest ratePlanRequest)

-A query of all rate for the requested hotel.
+A query of all rate plans for the requested hotel.

 ### getBookings(BookingRequest bookingRequest)

 A query for bookings using parameters that can be combined in different ways.

-### getRatePlans(RatePlanRequest ratePlanRequest)
+### getRates(RateRequest rateRequest)

-A query for rate plans in a given date range.
+A query for rates in a given date range.

-### saveRatePlans(RatePlanSaveRequest ratePlanSaveRequest)
+### saveRates(RateSaveRequest rateSaveRequest)

-Add/update multiple rate plans in a given date range.
-The added/updated rate plans will be returned.
+Add/update multiple rates in a given date range.
+The added/updated rates will be returned.

-## FacadeDummy

-We provide a really simple FacadeDummy which implements the FacadeInterface an gives control over the output of the FacadeInterface methods.